DoneSumathi/FRT-project-/README.md

 # suma
-# ✨ Telugu Health  ✨
+# ✨ Online Study  ✨

 This is a web based application developed for health related education tech based website in india